Fast-meadowvole9864/Strategy-Factory/README.md

 This public repo is meant to teach and demonstrate the methodology and architecture.
 It does not include private research outputs, private data, or private strategy families.

+This repository is shared as a public reference snapshot of the core logic.
+I may not merge feature PRs, and active experimentation continues elsewhere.

 ## What This Project Does

 The engine pushes a strategy through a staged research pipeline: